puzzle/gitlab-ci-cd-training/content/en/docs/01/getting_started.md

 {{% alert title="Info" color="primary" %}}
 Your Trainer will provide you the correct URL.
-Also if you need help logging in to gitlab as the Trainers for help.
+Also if you need help logging in to gitlab ask the Trainers for help.
 {{% /alert %}}

 Explore the different elements in the webconsole: